GeoDE: a Geographically Diverse Evaluation Dataset for Object Recognition: Lessons learned from collecting

 \smallsec{Other} Beyond these, the rest of the data collection went smoothly.
 Following instructions, only 0.78\% images contained identifiable information.
 Some images contain non-identifiable incidental people in the background (especially for larger object classes, like ``monument'').
 All such images are tagged in \appenn.
-We were also able to ensure that the number of images per region is roughly equal, although unfortunately it was harder to obtain an even number of images per country within each region.
+We were also able to ensure that the number of images per region is roughly equal, although it was harder to obtain an even number of images per country within each region.

-\smallsec{Cost} Collecting images in this way is expensive: each image costed \$1.08 (not including researcher time).
-This allowed us to fairly compensate workers for their labour as well as the QA team to ensure the quality of these images.
+\smallsec{Cost} Collecting images in this way was expensive: each image cost roughly \$0.87 for a total cost of \$54,000, not including researcher time.
+This allowed us to compensate photographers as well as the management and QA teams for their labour.